-The directors of the registered entity are responsible for the other information.
-The other information obtained at the date of this auditor's report includes the registered entity's annual report for the year ended 31 December 2018, but does not include the financial report and our auditor's report thereon.
+Those charged with governance are responsible for the other information.
+The other information obtained at the date of this auditor's report is information included in Breast Cancer Care WA Inc's annual report, but does not include the financial report and our auditor's report thereon.